alejandrochang/StudyGuideNotes/javascript.md

 # JavaScript

+### Proper key works for error handling in jS?
+"try...catch"

 ### Function Declaration vs. Function Expression?
 Function declarations defines a function with the specified parameters.
 The function expression is a function that can be declared/assigned to a variable, const etc. Function declararations are hoisted to the top of the program while function expressions aren't.